pwilliams-ck/snip-doc/README.md

 ### Due Diligence

-In March and April of 2024, many hours of research went into technology forums and other blogs to select the most efficient and cost effective way to build proper cloud micro services.
+In March and April of 2024, many hours of research went into technology forums and other blogs to select the most efficient and cost effective way to learn and build proper cloud services.
 Not only with Go, but other languages and technologies as well.

-In the end, Go seemed most suitable for the use case of efficiently building production ready, scalable, cloud micro services.
+In the end, Go and the _Let's Go_ series seemed most suitable for the use case, there were other considerations for technologies, and then Go learning resources as well.

+### Other Considerations

+- Typescript
+- PHP
+- Python

+For Go learning rescources, I also considered the following.

+- Ardan Labs - William Kennedy
+- Go Beyond
+- Full time Go dev
+- Use Golang

+These individuals and teams were either too expensive, too opinionated, or were not offering any value for this project.

 #### Research Resources